 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

-If you’re looking for the best car insurance for your coupe, USAA, Geico and Erie top the list as standout auto insurers.
-Bankrate determined these rankings by analyzing factors that are likely important to you – financial strength, customer satisfaction, the latest premium data and discounts, to name a few.
+If you’re looking for the best car insurance for your coupe, USAA, Geico and Amica top the list as standout auto insurers.
+Bankrate's editorial team narrowed down our list of best car insurance companies for coupes by analyzing factors that are likely important to you – financial strength, customer satisfaction, the latest premium data and discounts, to name a few.

 Models included in this review: